pollfish/docs/android/google-play.md

 }
 ```
 </br>
-*Be careful - Pollfish does not work with Google Play services for Froyo
+*Be careful - Pollfish does not work with Google Play Services for Froyo
 </br>

 ## Integrate Pollfish SDK